-How to Calculate Your ROAS & Ways to Use It
+How To Calculate Your ROAS & Ways To Use It

 4. Ecommerce

-One of the first types of businesses that come to mind when thinking about ROAS and its use is ecommerce.
+One of the first types of businesses that comes to mind when thinking about ROAS and its use is ecommerce.

 With a lot of the great tools and integrations available, many shopping cart platforms automatically feed revenue data back into Google Ads and Google Analytics.